mauricio/mauricio.github.com/_posts/2014-04-31-scala-promises-futures-memcached-and-netty-having-fun.md

 Given there are some well known patterns when building network messaging apps, Netty comes with a collection of base classes you can inherit when building your own stuff and we're using one of those here, the `MessageToByteEncoder`.
 This class defines an `encode` method that gives us the `ChannelHandlerContext` (for now, think about it as the collection of pipes we're using to communicate), the `ClientRequest` message and a `ByteBuf` object were we will write the data.

-Our implementation here is just matching on the message code (which is faster than mathing on object type) and call the method to turn the message into a collection of bytes.
+Our implementation here is just matching on the message code (which is faster than matching on object type) and call the method to turn the message into a collection of bytes.
 The `@switch` is there because we want to make sure that the compiler will turn this into a Java `switch/case` operation, if we make a change to our code that prevents the compiler from generating a `switch/case`, compilation will fail and we will be able to fix this.

 But what are we writing here?
 Let's look at how the common memcached packet is organized(the offset are positions in an array):